 Approval has been obtained for this item

-(2020).Metal-decorated carbon nanotubes for gas sensing applications [Master’s thesis, the American University in Cairo].
+(2020).Metal-decorated carbon nanotubes for gas sensing applications [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Sharafeldin, Icell.
 Metal-decorated carbon nanotubes for gas sensing applications.
 2020.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.